-Here you will find three phrases you should never say to your child because they can damage their future personality:
+Here you will find three phrases you should never, ever say to your child because they can damage their future personality.

 1) Stop crying immediately!

 They need to know it is okay to feel happy, sad, angry, or whatever.
 Besides, we would never tell an adult to stop crying, so why should we say it to children?” says Richard Peterson, the vice president of education for Kiddie Academy.

 You can tell them, instead, that you understand how they feel and that it’s ok for them to express it.
 You can later explain to them why what they did was wrong.